 Where to Stay

-Our accommodation was called Al Mare and you can find it on Booking.com (if you use this link we both get $20AUD credit).
+Our accommodation was called Al Mare and you can find it on Booking.com.
 The check-in time was 6pm (there are after hours options) and we made it there about five minutes past.
 The accommodation name is quite confusing as Monterosso is also known as Monterosso Al Mare, given it’s the only village with a beach.
 Also it’s not a hotel, more like an AirBnB style beach unit.
 And the check-in address is not where you stay.

 The man from check-in did all the admin stuff like take copies of our passports, grabbed the keys (and oddly a coffee table), introduced us to his golden retriever and led us to our accommodation.
 The building is along the front across from the beach and is obviously where locals live.
 Our room was two floors up and after the man showed us how everything worked and left, we jumped for joy as we realised we had hit the jackpot with our accommodation.
 That view!

 The room was quite basic with a large comfortable bed, bathroom and TV.
 The best feature was most definitely the balcony (complete with brand new coffee table!).
 Well worth the €390 for three nights which includes all taxes.

 Rest of Day 1 – Monterosso Old Town and Cantina Di Miky

 We could have stayed on the balcony all night but instead we set off for Monterosso old town which is a short five minute walk away to find an ATM and snacks.
 The old town offers lots of pathways to explore between what appear at ground level to be brown and orange coloured buildings but of course are just as colourful as the other four villages.